pimhooghiemstra/plintpwa-vue-1/README.md

 Notifications API to show a notification once you enabled them.
 With notifications enabled you are able to send a push notification to yourself with custom text.

+With Workbox it is ensured that the app works as a true PWA: with precaching, runtime caching and offline mode.

+## Part 3
+In part3, we include Workbox to implement precaching, runtime caching and offline mode.
+Moreover, the user decides when a new service worker is activated by clicking a button that pops up when an update is available.
+The corresponding blog post will be online soon.

 ## Part 2
 In part 2 we include push notifications.
 For that, we need a backend which we create using the Laravel framework.
 The repo for the Laravel project is available [here](https://github.com/pimhooghiemstra/plint-pwa-api).
 The frontend code is available in [this release](https://github.com/pimhooghiemstra/plintpwa-vue-1/releases/tag/v0.2).
 You can read the corresponding blogpost on our [blog](https://www.blog.plint-sites.nl/how-to-add-push-notifications-to-a-progressive-web-app/).